prachisaladiya/Airbnb-analysis/README.md

 ## Project Overview
-This project analyzes Airbnb listings using SQL, Excel, and Power BI to uncover pricing trends and availability patterns across different neighbourhoods and room types.
-The objective is to identify active vs inactive listings, detect pricing outliers and provide actionable insights that can assist both Airbnb hosts and business stakeholders in strategic decision-making.

 The goal of the project is to draw **business insights from Airbnb data** that can benefit:
 - Hosts (for pricing and visibility)
 - Customers (for better value)